Skip to main content

 From beginner techniques to expert chain deductions.
 Build your strategy toolkit one level at a time.

-Good Kakuro strategy is about working smarter, not harder.
-Every puzzle has one solution that you can reach with logic alone.
-No guessing needed.
-The trick is knowing which techniques to use at each difficulty level.
+Good kakuro strategy is about working smart.
+Every puzzle has one answer.
+You can reach it with logic alone.
+No guessing.
+The trick is knowing which moves to use at each level.

-Work the extremes first.
-The smallest and largest sums have the fewest possible combinations.
-Long runs and short runs are both easier to crack than mid-length runs.
 Do not skip pencil marks.
-Experienced solvers use them even on easy puzzles because they prevent careless mistakes.
+Even pros use them on easy puzzles.
+They stop careless mistakes.
 And never guess.
 If you are stuck, look harder.
 The logic is there.
-You just have not found it yet.

 Ready to solve your first Kakuro?